Reese, LSU women push past Miami 54-42 to reach Final Four

 GREENVILLE, S.C.
+(AP) — So much for Kim Mulkey’s timelines and cautioning against expecting too much, too soon at LSU.

+Two years in, and Mulkey’s return to lead her home-state program already includes another Final Four trip — and dreams of more.

-(AP) — Angel Reese had 18 rebounds and LSU returned to the women’s Final Four for the first time in 15 years by beating Miami 54-42 on Sunday night, carrying a rapid rise under second-year coach Kim Mulkey straight to the sport’s biggest stage.
+Angel Reese had 18 rebounds and LSU returned to the women’s Final Four for the first time in 15 years by beating Miami 54-42 on Sunday night, carrying a rapid rise under Mulkey straight to the sport’s biggest stage.

 Alexis Morris scored 21 points and Reese added 13 for the third-seeded Tigers (32-2), who asserted control of a grinding, defense-first game.
 LSU’s length caused Miami problems even with Reese — an Associated Press first-team All-American — having a brutal shooting day, and the Tigers offset their offensive hiccups by dominating the glass.